 How to fix Puppeteer font issues

-If you’ve been printing PDF’s in Puppeteer for some time, you’ve no doubt encountered issues where fonts don’t render properly.
-Blotchy, pixelated, or even plain incorrect renderings are common when using headless-browsers.
-Luckily, there’s a few quick things you can do to fix the problem!
+If you've been printing PDFs in Puppeteer for some time, you've no doubt encountered issues where fonts don't render properly.
+Blotchy, pixelated, or even plain incorrect renderings are common when using headless browsers.
+Luckily, there are a few quick things you can do to fix your font in Puppeteer!

 Use a special launch flag